bowdoin-algorithms-s23/bowdoin-algorithms-s23.github.io/lectures.md

-### Week 11: Graphs: Basics, BFS and DFS
+### Week 11: Graphs: Basics, BFS and DFS and their applications.
+Topological order.
-_Nov 7-11_
+_April 17-21_

 Once you learn about graphs, you start to see their applications  everywhere.
 This week we start with basic terminology and the traversals, breadth-first and depth-first.
 These simple algorithms are the stepping stone to many other problems.
+We introduce the problem of a computing topological order on a directed acyclic graph (DAG).

+__Objectives:__
+* Understand  the concept of topological order and the two algorithms for computing a topological order
+* Use topological order to compute shortest paths on DAGs

 __Objectives:__
 * Compare and contrast the adjacency list and adjacency matrix representation of a graph